 1.6.8 Authors shall also contact their Center's Technical Publications and Records Managers to determine if additional archiving requirements exist for their Center.

 1.6.9 NASA Centers are required by NARA to keep copies of their NF-1676s on file for a minimum of five years unless required for an alternative or longer period because of the nature of the information or the cognizant Center's records retention schedules.

-1.6.10 If a Center decides to destroy these forms after this time, the original or a copy of the NF 1676 shall first be sent to NASA CASI to ensure long-term retention.
+1.6.10 If a Center decides to destroy these forms after this time, the original or a copy of the NF 1676 shall first be sent to NASA STI Support Services to ensure long-term retention.

 1.6.11 Each Center DAA representative shall coordinate with the Center's authors, STI Manager, COs, COTRs, GOs, GTOs, and managers who approve STI for the following:

 a.
 Track STI while it is being approved.

 b.
 Keep STI and the NF-1676 on file (in accordance with NPR 1441.1).

 c.
 Transfer copies of the NF-1676 and its associated STI, after approval, to NASA STI Support Services so that a permanent record is maintained.

 126.96.36.199 Center DAA representatives are responsible for sending the original or a copy of all NF 1676s to NASA STI Support Services after the Center has fulfilled its records retention requirements for these forms.
 This enables NASA STI Support Services to maintain a permanent record of the STI approval process and distribution requirements in the document's case file (i.e., archive of document).

 188.8.131.52 Center DAA representatives shall coordinate with Center records managers before they dispose of temporary records that are STI at their Centers, to ensure that NASA STI Support Services has a copy of their NASA STI and the associated NF-1676.